Summary

 The Volvo XC60 is a medium-sized premium SUV/crossover, built on the same platform as its 60-series siblings, the S60 saloon and V60 estate.
 The current model is the second generation of XC60, and was launched in the summer of 2017.

-The XC60 has received generally good to very good reviews from the UK motoring media, and has won many awards since it was launched – including 2018 World Car of the Year.
+The long-standing XC60 has received generally good to very good reviews from the UK motoring media, and has won many awards since it was launched – including 2018 World Car of the Year.

 The Volvo XC60 range has been particularly praised for its exterior and interior design, class-leading safety standards and comfort.
 However, its driving experience is not considered as enjoyable as some rivals.